The next Conservation Commission meeting is rescheduled from December 3 to December 10 at 5:30 PM.

 Mondays from 2:00 PM – 6:00 PM, or Tuesdays after a Monday federal holiday, or by appointment.

-Third Monday of every month, 4:00 - 6:00 PM
+First Thursday of every month, 4:00 - 6:00 PM.

 Per Fire Warden’s orders, all fire permits must be obtained online for the foreseeable future.